wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 # Fail-open versus Fail-closed

 Protocols can be broadly classified as either "fail-open" or "fail-closed".
-Fail-closed protocols are those that require explicit configuration to enable them to transit an interface.
-A classic example of a fail-closed protocol is MPLS ({{RFC3031}}): In order to allow MPLS to transit an interface, the operator must enable the MPLS protocol on that interface.
-This helps ensure that MPLS traffic does not leak out of the network, while also ensuring that outside MPLS traffic does not leak in.
+Fail-closed protocols are those that require explicit interface or device-wide configuration to enable them to be accepted or processed when received on an interface.
+A classic example of a fail-closed protocol is
+MPLS ({{RFC3031}}): In order to allow MPLS to transit an interface, the operator must enable the MPLS protocol on that interface and on the device itself.
+This ensures that MPLS traffic outside MPLS traffic does not leak in.

 Fail-open protocols are those that require explicit configuration in order